How much is your car worth?

 The Encore GX’s standard variable intermittent wipers have an adjustable delay to allow the driver to choose a setting that best clears the windshield during light rain or mist.
 The HR-V LX/Sport’s standard fixed intermittent wipers only have one fixed delay setting, so the driver will have to manually switch them between slow and intermittent.
 The Encore GX Essence’s optional wipers adjust their speed and turn on and off automatically according to the amount of rainfall on the windshield.
 The HR-V EX/EX-L/Touring’s manually variable intermittent wipers have to be constantly adjusted.

 The Encore GX has a standard automatic headlight on/off feature.
 When the ignition is on, the headlights automatically turn on at dusk and off after dawn.
+When the ignition turns off, the headlights turn off after a delay timed to allow you to securely get to your front door.
 The HR-V has an automatic headlight on/off feature standard only on the EX/EX-L/Touring.

 While driving with high beams on, sensitive light sensors standard on the Encore GX detect other vehicles which could be blinded and automatically switch to low beams.
 The HR-V doesn’t offer automatic dimming high beams.